Electron-positron pair generation using a single kJ-class laser pulse in a foam-reflector setup: Results and Discussion

 \section{Results and Discussion}

-In low-density $n_0 \lesssim 0.1 n_c$ homogeneous plasma, such as those typically created by gas jets, a strong laser pulse diverges quickly.
-Due to the high intensity of the laser pulse, electrons and ions are rapidly expelled, leaving an effectively matter-free space in which the laser pulse diverges (cf. Fig. \ref{fig:div-laser-pulse}).
-Consequently, to maintain high field strengths at the reflector target, either a very short plasma or an additional focusing mechanism is required.
+In low-density $n_0 \lesssim 0.1 n_c$ homogeneous plasmas, such as those typically created by gas jets, a strong laser pulse diverges quickly.
+Due to the high intensity of the laser pulse, electrons and ions are rapidly expelled, leaving an effectively matter-free space in which the laser pulse diverges as it would in vacuum.
+Due to the high intensity of the laser pulse, the plasma response is no longer sufficient to focus the laser.
+Consequently, to maintain high field strengths at the reflector target, either a very short plasma $(L \ll L_\mathrm{Rayleigh})$ or an additional focusing mechanism is required.
 Short plasmas are unsuitable at low densities because the laser pulse needs sufficient time to accelerate the electrons to high energies.
 This problem can be alleviated by increasing the plasma density, thereby reducing the length required to accelerate the electrons to high energies.

-Foam targets can generate near-critical ($n_0 \sim 0.1-1.0 n_c$) homogeneous plasmas.
-In the following, we therefore assume a near-critical plasma with an additional Gaussian channel to improve further laser guidance and retention of the strong laser fields.
+As discussed before, foam targets can be used to generate near-critical ($n_0 \sim 0.1-1.0 n_c$) homogeneous plasmas.
+In the following, we therefore assume a near-critical plasma, i.e. a preionized and homogenized foam target.
+Furthermore, we assume an additional Gaussian channel at the optical axis to improve further laser guidance and retention of the strong laser fields.